-As South Boston in the 19th century served the need to accommodate the population growth and emerging industries from Boston's original Shawmut peninsula, today, history repeats itself.
-This new 21st century district of South Boston will serve Boston's need for more housing.
-Growth will be shaped around the goal of creating a vibrant new district within the neighborhood of South Boston that provides walkable streets, middle-income housing, affordable commercial space for a diverse array of businesses, and memorable open spaces that contributes to Boston's network of parks, walks, and streets.
+As South Boston in the 19th century served the need to accommodate the population growth and emerging industries from Boston's original Shawmut peninsula, today history repeats itself.
+This new 21st century district of South Boston will serve Boston's growing need for more housing.
+Physical growth will be purposely shaped with the ultimate goal of creating a vibrant district with walkable streets, middle-income housing, affordable commercial space for diverse businesses, and great open space.